The Bernstein File – German Edition – Genre: Action, Thriller – Similiar to Jason Bourne, Central Intelligence

 Berger grimaced annoyed and pulled his gun to point it at the tall and proud man.
 While aiming at von Bernstein he eyed him disapproving.
 To Berger von Bernstein was the traitor.
 If he wouldn’t have stuck his nose into other people’s business, he wouldn’t have to kill him now.

 He signed him with a scornfully look to remain silent in front of the shortly entering agent.
-After that Berger hid quiet behind the door.
-A few short moments later Macchiavelli entered and checked the room chivvied.
-Berger realised, that Macchiavelli was bleeding but still very much alive.
+After that Berger hid quietly behind the door.
+A few short moments later, Macchiavelli entered and checked the room chivvied.
+Berger realized, that Macchiavelli was bleeding but still very much alive.
 Soundless he mumbled a curse and caught von Bernstein’s look, he seemed to be also very shocked.

 Macchiavelli sank to the floor, hit in the shoulder.
 With high hopes von Bernstein watched Macchiavelli pulling his gun in red anger.
 But a second and a third shot followed.